castlegateit/cgit-wp-contact-form/README.md

     add_filter('cgit_contact_templates', 'example_add_template');

 This will add a template called `example_template`.
 You do not need to define every possible template group and item; the values from the default template will be used where they cannot be found in your custom template.
 The default template can be found in `templates.php`.

+## Sending files ##

+The plugin supports sending files as email attachments.
+It will do this by checking for a "file" field in the form being posted, and then getting file names from $_FILES and grabbing those files from WP_CONTENT_DIR .
+WP_UPLOADS_DIR.

+This makes it necessary to declare WP_UPLOADS_DIR as a subdirectory of WP_CONTENT_DIR.
+At the time of WP_CONFIG being read, WP_CONTENT_DIR is undefined and cannot be mapped.

+As an example:
+define('WP_UPLOADS_DIR', '/uploads/my_file_directory/');

 ## Log files ##